 Overview The configuration domain is a collection of applications under common administrative control.
 This section discusses the following topics: Orbix configuration System size and configuration Configuration options Default settings Orbix configuration Almost everything about Orbix can be set by configuration.
 The plug-in architecture lets you configure what ORB capabilities you need, and each plug-in has its own configuration settings to fine tune its behavior (for example, network time-outs and error logging).
 Configuration is organized into domains and scopes, so you can control the configuration of specific applications or sets of applications independently.
-System size and configuration Since configuration is so fundamental, Orbix provides a flexible configur mechanism: Configuration can be loaded from a simple text file during development, or for small-scale deployment. server that enables centralized configuration for all applications spread across a network from a single point of control.
+System size and configuration Since configuration is so fundamental, Orbix provides a flexible configuration mechanism: Configuration can be loaded from a simple text file during development, or for small-scale deployment.
+For larger deployments, Orbix provides a distributed configuration server that enables centralized configuration for all applications spread across a network from a single point of control.
 The configuration system is open to extension, so ORB configuration could come from any kind of configuration repository.

 Configuration options Within a configuration domain, the configuration database has a hierarchical structure that lets you fine tune your system.
 You can: Specify global configuration settings for all the clients and servers in your system.
 Override specific settings for particular groups of applications.
 Specify detailed configuration for specific clients and servers.
-Depending on your needs, you can make the configuration as fine-grained or as coarse-grained as you wish Default settings Sensible defaults are provided for all configuration values.
-This means that you do not need to worry about specific settings until you need them.
+Depending on your needs, you can make the configuration as fine-grained or as sparse grained as you with Default settings as coarse-grained as you wish